Regression Analysis > Covariate

 Covariates may affect the outcome in a study.
 For example, you are running an experiment to see how corn plants tolerate drought.
-Level of drought is the actual “treatment”, but it isn’t the only factor that affects how plants perform: size is a known factor that affects tolerance, so you would run plant size as a covariate.
+Level of drought is the actual “treatment”, but it isn’t the only factor that affects how plants perform: size is a known factor that affects tolerance levels, so you would run plant size as a covariate.

 Meaning in ANCOVA

 In ANCOVA, the independent variables are categorical variables.
 For example, you might look at the effect of several different treatments for depression; the independent variables would be the type of treatment received.
 The dependent variable is a countable variable, like a score on a self-scoring depression scale.
 However, within the group, there is a lot of unexplained variation going on.
 In this example, people don’t enter the experiment with exactly the same levels of depression.
 The initial level of depression is something you need to control for.

 Another example (from Penn State): Let’s say you are comparing the salaries of men and women to see who earns more.
 One factor that you need to control for is that people tend to earn more the longer they are out of college.
 Years out of college in this case is a covariate.